 - Great old-fashioned remedy for colds, coughs, and congestion

-- Warm, moist air helps opens up congested sinuses and lung passageways, allowing you to breathe easier and loosen mucus
+- Warm, moist air helps opens up congested sinuses and lung passageways and loosen mucus allowing you to breathe a bit easier

 - Can be used as a Bath Tea or for more intense inhalation as a Facial Steam!